-In this PDH or CE course student will learn concrete repairing mainly includes removing unsound concrete and replacing it with repair or overlay materials.
+In this PDH course student will learn concrete repairing mainly includes removing unsound concrete and replacing it with repair or overlay materials.
 One of the key requirements for any kind of repair system is to have adequate bond strength between the existing concrete substrate and overlay throughout the service life.
 When a repair is performed, the differences in the properties of two materials will affect bond strength and stress distribution.
 Of particular relevance are differences in shrinkage, elastic modulus and thermal movement.

 The repair system can be considered as a three phase composite system: substrate, overlay and bond zone.
 Bond zone here refers to the interface and vicinity of bond plane.
 The bond zone must be capable of withstanding the stresses imposed on the system.
 Different factors have effects on the bond strength and its integrity.